Can We Customize Our Leave Policy While Staying Compliant with Local Laws?

 teamgrouphr

-You are probably talking about mixing PL and CL into one.
-Legally, you can do this, but since Payment needs to be made for PL and if you mix the two, it will accumulate faster, you must ponder before you go ahead.
+As far as I know, PL and EL are one and the same.
+If you come across any differences between the two, kindly bring that to my notice.
+You are probably referring to mixing PL and CL into one.
+Legally, you can do this, but since payment needs to be made for PL and if you mix the two, it will accumulate faster, you must ponder before you proceed.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute